albfan/cream-showinvisibles/README.md

 :PluginInstall
 ```

-## Related projects
+## Credits

-This is one of the many custom utilities and functions for gVim from the Cream project (http://cream.sourceforge.net), a configuration of Vim for those of us familiar with Apple and Windows software.
+- This is a fork of the invaluable http://www.vim.org/scripts/script.php?script_id=363
+- This plugin was created from a plugin in Cream project (http://cream.sourceforge.net)